FAQs

 Your permanent jewelry questions answered!

-General Information
+General Information:

 * What is permanent jewelry?

-It is a custom-fitted piece of jewelry (commonly a bracelet, anklet, or necklace) that has its ends welded together instead of using a traditional clasp.
+It is a custom-fitted piece of jewelry (commonly a bracelet, anklet, or necklace) that has it’s ends welded together instead of using a traditional clasp.
 This creates a continuous, low-maintenance accessory designed for everyday wear.

 * Does it hurt?

-* How long does permanent jewelry last?
+* How long does it last?

 * What materials are used?

-Maintenance & Removal
+Maintenance & Removal:

-* Can my permanent jewelry be removed?
+* Can it be removed?

 Yes.
 Despite its name, you can remove permanent jewelry by cutting the chain at the jump ring (the welded spot) with a pair of scissors or nail clippers.

-* Can my permanent jewelry be re-welded?
+* Can it be re-welded?

 In most cases, yes, provided you save the chain and cut it at the proper spot.
 We offer re-welding services at a cost of $15.

-*How do I care for my permanent jewelry?
+*How do I care for it?

 Permanent jewelry requires minimal maintenance, but you can clean it with warm water, mild soap, and a soft cloth or toothbrush to maintain its shine.
 Avoid prolonged exposure to harsh chemicals like chlorine, which can weaken the metal over time.

-* What if my permanent jewelry breaks?
+* What if it breaks?

 Health & Travel